 Dismissing new approaches out of hand is an innovation killer.

 In 99.999% of instances that strange noise you hear late at night while you lie in bed is not an intruder come to murder you, it’s simply something innocent from a far less threatening source.
-Yet, in most instances we are instilled with fright and prepare for the worst even against that 00.001% chance.
+Yet, in most instances we become cautious and consider the worst even against that 00.001% chance.

-In a danger filled world where we once literally had to look over our shoulders to survive, it’s a great way to stay safe.
-It’s not the ideal default-thinking for non life-threatening ideas inside our organisations.
+In a danger filled world where we once literally had to look over our shoulders to survive,viewing everything through a lens of risk first is a great way to stay safe.
+It’s not however the ideal default-thinking for new ideas and concepts developed inside our organisations.

-11) Accepting outputs instead of outcomes means innovation is by-passed
+12) Accepting outputs instead of outcomes means innovation struggles

 Outputs are easy, outcomes are hard.
 Too often the sector focuses on the outputs determined and not the outcomes needed.

-The assumption is often that if we achieve certain outputs and targets, the outcomes sought will automatically follow, is an erroneous assumption.
+The assumption that if we achieve certain outputs and targets, the outcomes sought will automatically follow, is an erroneous assumption.

 Many Learning & Development initiatives provide good examples of the focus on outputs rather than outcomes.
-Learning programmes are often run as “tick the box” exercises with no serious expectation or demand for the timely, practical and measured application of the learnings by participants.
+Learning programmes are often run as “tick the box” exercises with no serious expectation or demand for the timely, practical and measured application of the learnings by participants on real world issues.

 The default defensive position adopted against this argument is that some training is around personal development and can’t be measured.
 The measurement and metrics therefore need to be key components of the training design itself, because if there are no demonstrable results the training is wasted, the participant’s efforts are wasted and the public purse is wasted.